 • For Vlog members, we reveal the top performing fridges for large families

-For families of five or more, and those who entertain regularly, you’ll probably need a fridge that’s at least 440L to comfortably fit in food and drinks for everyone.
+For families of five or more, and those who entertain regularly, you’ll probably need a fridge that’s at least 440 litres to comfortably fit in food and drinks for everyone.

-When you’re dropping that sort of coin, you’ll want to make sure you’re buying something that will perform well and stand the test of time.
+When you’re dropping that sort of coin, you’ll want to make sure you’re buying something that will perform well and stand the test of time..

-And the most expensive fridge isn’t always the best: seven of the best extra-large fridges we tested cost less than $3000 – so if you want a huge fridge but have a smaller budget, you don’t have to spend at the top of the range.
+And the most expensive fridge isn’t always the best: seven of the best extra-large fridges we tested cost less than $3000.
+So if you want a huge fridge but have a smaller budget, you don’t have to spend at the top of the range.

 We’ll talk you through how to buy the best fridge for your household, and exclusively for Vlog members, we’ll reveal the best extra-large fridges.